-Low Blood Sugars (Hypoglycemia):
+Low Blood Sugar (Hypoglycemia):

-Treatment of Low Blood Glucose (Hypoglycemia)
+Treatment of Low Blood Sugar (Hypoglycemia)

-What is low blood glucose?
+What is low blood sugar?

-When the amount of blood glucose (sugar in your blood) has dropped below your target range (i.e. is generally less than 4.0 mmol/L), a condition called low blood glucose or hypoglycemia occurs.
+When the amount of sugar in your blood (blood glucose) has dropped below your target range (i.e. is generally less than 4.0 mmol/L), a condition called low blood sugar or hypoglycemia occurs.